Crossword Clues

 The “Word-Cross” was an immediate hit with readers.
 Its novelty and engaging challenge quickly captured the public’s imagination.
 The puzzle’s popularity spread rapidly, and soon other newspapers began featuring their own versions.
 Early crosswords were often irregular in shape and varied in difficulty, reflecting a period of experimentation and refinement.

 The lack of standardized rules and grid designs contributed to this initial diversity.
 The success of Wynne’s creation sparked a wave of imitation and innovation, leading to the gradual evolution of the crossword puzzle into the more structured format we recognize today.
-The initial simplicity of these puzzles is a far cry from the complexity of modern cryptic crosswords, demonstrating the significant evolution that took place in the following decades.
 The “word-cross” puzzle introduced a challenge to a world and it accepted.

 Standardization and Growth (1920s – 1940s)